Document Type : Research Paper

 Conclusion

-The nation in Switzerland is the product of a classical process, and in its completion, no state apparatus, political party, or individual will—unlike most nation-building projects—has been involved.
-In other words, in most nation-building projects, which follow a top-down process, the cultural matters of the majority group are treated as a political tool.
-However, in Switzerland's nation-building process, cultural matters such as ethnicity, language, or religion were not used as political instruments under state control to satisfy the majority and forcibly retain the minority.
-By examining Switzerland's nation-building process, we understand that it has moved from the lowest level of society upward, following a democratic process.
-Therefore, the classical understanding of Swiss national identity is, to some extent, a political understanding based on a shared conception of republicanism, federalism, direct democracy, and neutrality.
-None of these political matters are founded on the cultural matters of the majority ethnic group.
-However, this does not mean that cultural matters were not involved in shaping national identity and completing the nation-building process in Switzerland.
-On the contrary, both cultural and political matters were involved in this process, but the crucial point lies in how the boundaries between cultural and political matters were drawn, ensuring that one was not sacrificed for the other.
-Accordingly, Swiss national identity is a two-dimensional identity.
-At the cantonal and local levels, there are shared and common ethnic and cultural elements, but when the Swiss nation is considered as a whole, there is a political and neutral understanding of linguistic, ethnic, and religious diversity.
-This indicates that being a nation does not require a homogeneous and uniform conception of the elements involved in the nation-building process.
-Therefore, the conclusion of the research is that a democratic process in nation-building defines political matters under cultural matters, based on which the existing diversities within the society are accepted.
-This process is time-consuming, but the nation and the national identity constructed from it will be stable and enduring.
+unlike most nation-building projects.
+In other words, most nation-building processes follow a top-down approach where the cultural characteristics of the majority group are treated as political instruments.
+However, in the Swiss case, cultural aspects such as ethnicity, language, or religion were not used as political instruments by the state to satisfy the majority or to forcibly retain minorities.
+The findings indicated that Switzerland’s nation-building process developed from the bottom up, following a democratic path.
+Therefore, the classical understanding of Swiss national identity is, to some extent, a political understanding based on shared conception of republicanism, federalism, direct democracy, and neutrality.
+Importantly, these political matters are not rooted in the cultural matters of any majority ethnic group.
+However, this does not mean that cultural factors were absent in shaping national identity or completing the nation-building process in Switzerland.
+On the contrary, both cultural and political elements played a role.
+The key lies in how the boundaries between them were drawn, ensuring that neither was sacrificed for the sake of the other.
+As a result, Swiss national identity is two-dimensional.
+At the cantonal and local levels, there are shared ethnic and cultural elements, but when the Swiss nation is considered as a whole, there is a political and neutral understanding of linguistic, ethnic, and religious diversity.
+This suggests that nationhood does not require a uniform or homogeneous conception of the elements involved in the nation-building process.
+In conclusion, the democratic nation-building process defines the political under the cultural, accepting and incorporating existing differences within society.
+Though this process takes time, it leads to the creation of a stable and enduring nation and national identity.

 Keywords